1986 Arizona Wildcats football team: After the season

-At the conclusion of the season, Smith left Arizona to accept the head coaching position at USC, due to the fact that the Trojans’ football tradition lasted longer than the Wildcats and that he would be offered more money since Los Angeles is a much larger market than Tucson, and that Arizona didn't pay him as much as the coach.
+At the conclusion of the season, Smith left Arizona to accept the head coaching position at USC, due to the fact that the Trojans’ football tradition lasted longer than the Wildcats and that he would be offered more money since Los Angeles (where USC is located) is a much larger market than Tucson, and that Arizona didn't pay him as much money.
+Smith would be fired by USC after the 1992 season and would later become coach at Missouri from 1994 to 2000.

 To replace Smith, the Wildcats hired Hawaii coach Dick Tomey, to take over the program (coincidentally, Arizona's Aloha Bowl victory occurred on Hawaii's home field).
 Arizona believed that Tomey would build a chemistry with the players and to help rebuild the team after Smith's departure.
 Tomey would build the Wildcats to greater heights, highlighted by a dominant defense in the early-to-mid 1990s.
 Tomey stepped down as coach after the 2000 season.

+The 1986 season was a memorable one for the Wildcats and fans thanked Smith for turning the program around during the 1980s as well as the dominance over ASU.
+Although Smith died in 2008, his legacy as Arizona coach would live on in Wildcat memories.